Genre of Silence

 Pacific Highway South: Best American Strip City

-Walking the Dog I live across the street from a swampy vacant lot.
+I live across the street from a swampy vacant lot.
 Cottonwoods grow on the lot’s margins, and around the lot there are houses, apartment buildings, highways.
 There are a lot of people who never see one another.

 A bird’s nest, empty most of the time except during the spring migration, clings to the cottonwood closest to my subdivision.